-Who is Eligible for Workers’ Compensation in Phoenix?
+Who is Eligible for Workers’ Compensation in Arizona?

 When you are hurt in a workplace accident, workers’ compensation can help offset the financial costs of medical expenses and a portion of your lost income.
 Unfortunately, workers’ compensation is not always easy to obtain.
 Employers may dispute your claim because they do not want their insurance premiums to go up.
 The insurance company may dispute your claim because they prioritize profits over the health of employees.
 The Phoenix workers’ compensation lawyers at Matt Fendon Law Group are here to help you determine whether you are eligible for these benefits, and to hold insurers and employers accountable when you are.
 Contact us today for immediate assistance with your claim.